From the Beginning: Key Transitions in the First 15 Years of DNSSEC: Monitoring System and Data Corpus

 \subsection{Monitoring System}

-Our monitoring system queries DNS zones searching for DNSSEC records ({\tt DNSKEY}s, {\tt DS}es, {\tt RRSIG}s, \etc) by polling \emph{all} of \emph{every} zone's name servers\footnote{Specified by all {\tt NS} records, from \emph{both} the parent zone and the zone itself} from distributed vantage points across the Internet~\cite{secspider-acsac10, secspider-web}.
-This comprehensive polling is a critical feature for key transitions like those specified in RFC-8901~\cite{rfc8901}.
+Our monitoring system collects DNSSEC records ({\tt DNSKEY}s, {\tt DS}es, {\tt RRSIG}s) alongside other types of RRsets, network PMTU measurements, name server versions, and many other relevant measurements by polling \emph{all} of \emph{every} zone name servers (as specified by both the zone and predecessor {\tt NS} records) from distributed vantage points across the Internet~\cite{secspider-acsac10, secspider-web}.
+This comprehensive polling is a critical feature for observing key transitions with complex process models such as those specified in RFC 8901~\cite{rfc8901}.

 In order to capture the holistic status of the global DNSSEC deployment, we broadly define zones as being \emph{DNSSEC-enabled} if they have deployed one or more {\tt DNSKEY} records.
-The set of DNSSEC zones in this corpus was learned from proactive crawling of online sources, techniques such as {\tt NSEC}-walking~\cite{kolkman2009dnssec, secspider-acsac10}, user-submissions, selected top-lists\footnote{Alexa Top One Million~\cite{alexa}, the Majestic Million~\cite{majestic}, and the Cisco Umbrella Popularity~\cite{umbrella}, which account for a corpus of 74,557 out of the total 9.5 million DNSSEC-enabled zones measured at the time of this writing.}, and other techniques.
-As there is no systematic mechanism to discover all zones in the global DNSSEC, measurements can be subject to sample bias; nonetheless we argue these measurements of over 9.5 million DNSSEC zones over 15 years represent a relevant set on which to measure general behaviors of key transitions in the wild.
+The set of DNSSEC zones in this corpus was learned from proactive crawling of online sources, {\tt NSEC}-walking~\cite{kolkman2009dnssec, secspider-acsac10}, user-submissions, selected top-lists (Alexa Top One Million~\cite{alexa}, the Majestic Million~\cite{majestic}, and the Cisco Umbrella Popularity~\cite{umbrella}), and other techniques.
+The development of the number of monitored zones throughout the years is depicted in \autoref{fig:zone-cdf}, and the detailed numbers are presented in Appendix~\ref{app:zone-count}.

+As our automatic discovery methods might catch non-production zones, \ie secure zones which are deployed for testing purposes, we apply a conservative heuristic to keep only production zones.
+First, all zones under \texttt{arpa} TLD are marked as production, then any zone that points to an active web or mail server is added to an include-list~\cite{Osterweil:2008:QOS:1452520.1452548}.
+The remaining zones are considered as non-production.
+This way, we keep only zones for which we have positive indications of actually being in production.
+It should be noted that since there is no systematic mechanism to discover all zones in the global DNSSEC, measurements can be subject to sample bias; nonetheless, we argue that our measurements of over 9.5 million DNSSEC zones at the time of this writing represent a relevant set on which to measure general behaviors of key transitions in the wild.

-\paragraph{Polling Frequency} Our monitoring system polls its corpus of DNSSEC zones concurrently in four ways:
+Our monitoring system polls DNSSEC zones concurrently in four ways: